foto-sensitive/ovDisplace/README.md

 The vertices distance from the centre of the sphere is determined by the value stored in the texture map.

 ## Usage
+Use the GUI to toggle between 3 different modes of displacment: Texture, Sinusoidal and Pattern.
-Drag & drop videos and  pictures  onto the window to unwrap 360° media.
-Drag the mouse across the screen to look around.
+Drag & Drop your own media onto the app window to have it displaced.
+Adjust polygonal, texture and viewing paramaters with the sliders.

 ## Dependencies:
 ### Library itself